semgrep/bento/README.md

 ```

 ### Team Use
-To setup Bento for all contributors of a project, add Bento's configuration to Git (which is ignored by default):
+To setup Bento for all contributors of a project, add Bento's configuration to Git (it is ignored by default):

 ```bash
 $ cd <PROJECT DIRECTORY>